cs480x-21c/01-ghd3/README.md

 <h1>Technical Achievement Description</h1>
     To go above and beyond with the technical achievement I did this project inside of a react app.
-I chose this for two reasons, the first being that I spent some time over break learning how o use react.js along with Django to have a dynamic react server to load the database created with django.
+I chose this for two reasons, the first being that I spent some time over break learning how to use react.js along with Django to have a dynamic react server to load the database created with django.
 By doing this project in react I can extend my perosnal website to include content from this classes projects.
 This will also help with future assignments, as my other projects can extend this react app and serve as a portfolio for my classwork.
 In addition, hopfully I will figure out hosting the django server and be able to load database information into some d3 visualizations in future projects.

 <h1>Design Achievement Description</h1>
     To improve the design of my project I tried to seperate areas of concern for grading by seperating different